Counting the Cost of Vibe Coding

 The desktop app

-The desktop app is a Svelte frontend over the same Rust core.
+The desktop app is a Tauri v2 + Svelte frontend over the same Rust core.
 It reads the same archive, writes the same config, and exposes the same dashboard pages, with clickable tabs and dropdowns alongside the keyboard shortcuts.
+Hereβs the Deep Dive view, which mirrors the layout of the TUI Deep Dive page:

-The Usage tab is the same view as in the TUI, with the Codex rate-limit windows visible alongside the 24-hour totals:
+The Usage tab is the same view as in the TUI, with per-tool consoles for each of the five supported tools and the Codex rate-limit windows visible alongside the 24-hour totals:

 If you have both installed, you can use whichever suits the moment.
 I tend to leave the desktop app open on a second monitor when Iβm doing a lot of AI-assisted work, and reach for the TUI when Iβm already in a terminal and want to spot-check spend on a specific project.